Go Back

 Ingredients

-• 3 lbs fresh fruit, washed and hulled/pitted, etc. {I used strawberries}
+• 3 lbs fresh fruit (strawberries) washed and hulled/pitted, etc.

 Instructions

-• Cook fruit: Begin by washing the chosen fruit and remove the hull/pit/stems/etc. Slice each berry in half and place in a medium size saucepan on the stove.
-Then add the fruit juice and cook over medium heat until the fruit is soft.
-Next, add the sugar (if you'd like).
-I have made it with and without sugar, we loved it both ways, so I opted to leave it out.
-However, if your fruit is tart, adding a tablespoon or two might be good.
+• Cook fruit: Wash the fruit and remove the hull/pit/stems/etc. Slice each berry in half and place in a medium size saucepan on the stove.
+Add the fruit juice and cook over medium heat until the fruit is soft.
+Add the sugar (optional).
+If your fruit is tart, adding a tablespoon or two might be good.

-• Blend fruit: The next step is to blend/puree the fruit until it's super smooth.
+• Blend fruit: Blend/puree the fruit until it's super smooth.
 You can do this in a variety of ways, depending on what kitchen gadgets you have.

 *I love my immersion blender, and it works great for this- stick it in the berries and blend.
 It took about 10 seconds to make a smooth puree.
 I blended it for about a minute to make sure I got all the chunks.